 This was the turning point for us as this set us truly in motion and spurred us on to continue with all of our plans and not just by doing pure research.
 We had to act fast because there’s a gazillion things that need to be processed and we have little time left as we’re looking at on our September 30 deadline.
 We completed our registration for CFO last August 13 and by August 19, we sent an email to CFO attaching our proof of payment, scanned passports, copy of the Decision Letter of Approved Residence and Work Permit in Sweden and also the Endorsement Letter of my husband’s company indicating why his presence is needed in Sweden.
 I also explained on the email our situation that we had to apply the resident permit card directly in Sweden because of the ongoing travel ban in Thailand.
 Thank heavens that on the same day, we received an email from CFO giving their confirmation that they’ve already received our payment and documents and attached to their email is our temporary sticker that we could already present to the Immigration.

 By this time, we have already booked our flight to Sweden scheduled for September 18 via the Emirates Airlines.
-There were several reasons why we chose Emirates over Qatar Airways (more details about this on a separate post (as this blog is already quite long).
+There were several reasons why we chose Emirates over Qatar Airways (you can check the blog here).
 We have also booked an appointment at St. Luke’s BGC for September 15 for our PCR swab testing as this is needed to be done within 96 hours before the flight as stated on Emirates terms.